MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/insights-alerts-command-line-interface.md

 ---
 title: Use the cross-platform Azure CLI to create classic alerts for Azure services | Microsoft Docs
-description: Trigger emails, notifications, or call websites URLs (webhooks), or automation when the conditions you specify are met.
+description: Trigger emails or notifications, or call websites URLs (webhooks) or automation when the conditions that you specify are met.
 author: rboucher
 services: azure-monitor
 ms.service: azure-monitor